pedrokappaa/openc3-cosmos-gs/README.md

 ### Communicate with the target

-Once the plugin is loaded to COSMOS, we shall obtain the satellite position from Gpredict.
+Once the plugin was loaded to COSMOS, the satellite position from Gpredict was obtained:

-1. On the web GUI, go to CmdTlmServer side tab > Interfaces, and confirm that the interface `GPREDICT_INT` is connected and ready for communication;
+1. On the web GUI, follow to CmdTlmServer side tab > Interfaces, and confirm that the interface `GPREDICT_INT` is connected and ready for communication;

-2. Then, go to Command Sender side tab, select the `GPREDICT` target and `SAT_POS_AZEL_CMD` command packet, and hit "Send";
+2. Then, go to Command Sender side tab, select the `GPREDICT_ROTCLTD` target and `SAT_POS_AZEL_CMD` command packet, and hit "Send";

-3. Finally, go to Packet Viewer side tab, select the `GPREDICT` target and `SAT_POS_AZEL` telemetry packet, where all items should be successfully parsed and displayed;
+3. Finally, go to Packet Viewer side tab, select the `GPREDICT_ROTCLTD` target and `SAT_POS_AZEL_PKT` telemetry packet, where all items should be successfully parsed and displayed;

 4. These will be very similar to the ones on Gpredict, with the exception of the delay offset of transmission and the defined time and step thresholds.